-70. Consequential amendments and transitional arrangements
+Consequential amendments and transitional arrangements

-- (1) The laws referred to in Schedule 1 are hereby amended in the manner set out in that Schedule. - (2) The amendment of the laws specified in this section does not affect the transitional arrangements, which are set out in Schedule 2.
+- 70. (1) The laws referred to in Schedule 1 are hereby amended to the extent set out in that Schedule. - (2) The amendment of the laws specified in this section does not affect the transitional arrangements, which are set out in Schedule 2.

-71. Short title and commencement
+Short title and commencement

-- (1) This Act is called the Economic Regulation of Transport Act, 2018, and comes into operation on a date fixed by the President by proclamation in the Gazette. - (2) The President may set different dates for different provisions of this Act to come into operation, subject to Item 2 of Schedule 2.
+- 71. (1) This Act is called the Economic Regulation of Transport Act, 2024, and shall come into operation on a date fixed by the President by proclamation in the Gazette.
+10 - (2) The President may set different dates for different provisions of this Act to come into operation, subject to item 2 of Schedule 2.